brewingcode/pug-pack/README.md

 npm install -g pug-pack
 ```

-`pug-pack` compiles your `src` directory into your `dist` directory, with
+`pug-pack` takes all the `.pug` templates in your `src` directory, and renders
-assets (from both `pug-pack` and your own package) inlined into the resulting
+each one as an `.html` file in a `dist` directory.
+A custom `:inject()` filter
+allows you to easily inline other assets (scripts, CSS, images) into the
 `.html` files.
-Each `.html` file is entirely self-contained, in order to bring
-network requests down to just one.
 Cleanly-formatted languages
 ([.pug](https://pugjs.org/api/getting-started.html),
 [.coffee](http://coffeescript.org/), [.styl](http://stylus-lang.com/), and
 [.yml](http://www.yaml.org/start.html)) are supported, but you can fall back
-on files from the last 20 years if you need (or want) to.
+on files from the last 20 years if you have to.

 You can compile a few test files with: